This article was originally published by Emily Scott

-Ramakrishnan Narayanan, a graduate student in industrial engineering at University of Illinois, Urbana Champaign, has spent the majority of his time at ISE working on a project that hopes to create a connected infrastructure between autonomous cars and their surroundings.
+Ramakrishnan Narayanan, a graduate student in industrial engineering, has spent the majority of his time at ISE working on a project that hopes to create a connected infrastructure between autonomous cars and their surroundings.

 Together with Professor Richard Sowers, Professor Daniel Work, the department of Mathematics, and the Illinois Geometry Lab, the research group has created an image recognition algorithm that can identify objects surrounding a car.